nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ```
 You can run the 3 commands separately to see different charts

-We can do the same the income
+We can do the same for income.
+Add some entries
 ```
 add income /a 1800 /t salary /d mcd add income /a 400 /t investments /d Gamestop